HostGator vs FastComet? A very tough choice you’ve got there.

 August 2018 saw the fastest speed of HostGator reaching 170mms, however, September saw a drop to 700mms.
 With October, the drop became almost double as the speed slowed down past the 1-second threshold and was at a disappointing 1.71secs.
 November and December saw great improvement as speeds clocked 480mms and 570mms respectively.
 From January through August 2019, HostGator maintained an average speed of 620mms.
 This brings the average response time of HostGator to 700mms, which if not fantastic, is very respectable.
 The speed gets lower, though.
 If up to forty concurrent users are making use of your website, it might take up to an incredible 9 seconds for the first byte to load.
 This is quite troubling.

-For Fastcomet, we expect so much more.
+For FastComet, we expect so much more than we usually expect from well-known hosts such as HostGator or even BlueHost.
 Do they disappoint?
 Let’s see.
-Fastcomet records speeds as low as 400mms, as we saw in August 2018 and as high as 680mms as we saw in November 2018.
-On an average, however (during the period we measured, at least) Fastcomet records speeds of up to 570mms.
+FastComet records speed as low as 400mms, as we saw in August 2018 and as high as 680mms as we saw in November 2018.
+On an average, however (during the period we measured, at least) FastComet records speeds of up to 570mms.
 This is far higher than the industry’s average, and while commendable is not really surprising.
-Fastcomet was always going to have a better response time than HostGator.
-Even under a lot of traffic, Fastcomet performed really well, with speeds just about doubling at 1.06secs.
+FastComet was always going to have a better response time than HostGator.
+Even under a lot of traffic, FastComet performed really well, with speeds just about doubling at 1.06secs.

 A web host must be reliable.
 You must be sure that your website will be reachable at all times, and it is very important that a web host can guarantee this.
 That is the essence of an uptime rating.

 So is this a tie?
 The data certainly suggests that it is, but we have to pick a winner.
-HostGator wins this round for us because of their 99.99% or credit guarantee.
+HostGator wins this round for us because of its 99.99% or credit guarantee.